 Swimmers in the UK find the human body gets a nervous system boost when going for a dip in the sea, and it is a great way to boost your immune system and mental and physical wellbeing.
 A strong immune system can lead to fewer colds and less flu.

-It helps improve circulation as well as strengthen muscles through increased blood flow on exposure to colder temperatures.
+It helps improve circulation and forces blood around the veins and strengthens muscles through this increased blood flow on exposure to colder temperatures.
 In addition, the sea provides an environment that offers resistance against muscle contraction when swam in or partaken from – leading to improved muscular strength and endurance.
 This forms one of the many reasons why people love open water swimming!

-Do Cold Water Swimmers have better mental health?
+Do Open Water Swimmers have better mental health?

 A cold water swim is a refreshing, invigorating, and rejuvenating way to improve your overall wellbeing and leave you in an enhanced mood.
 The sea water helps to lower core body temperature and brings us close to the pain barrier, which has been found in studies of people with Alzheimer’s disease who have enjoyed the benefits of cold water swimming.

 Swimming with others can also be a great way to increase social interaction, which many people have found beneficial for their mental health.
-Creating a challenge or personal goal can also be a great way to push yourself in the water and improve your physical fitness.
+Creating a challenge or personal goal can also be a great way to push yourself in the water and improve physical fitness.

 We have fantastic natural resources on our doorstep

 We are told that swimming is one of the best forms of exercise out there, so it’s no wonder that many people have been taking up open water swimming as a new hobby over the last few years, both for its health benefits and as a great way to enjoy our local natural resources.

 The icy temperatures also help improve brain function by increasing the speed of neural transmissions and assisting specific proteins to get taken up into tissue cells in critical places like the hippocampus – this can protect your memory from decline as you age.

 How to swim safely in open water